AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/functions/calling_functions.md

 Using the same example code and call stack from the section [above](#private---private-function-calls), we will walk through how it gets executed in public.

-The first key difference is that public functions are not compiled to circuits, rather they are compiled to `Aztec Bytecode` (might also be referred to as brillig).
+The first key difference is that public functions are not compiled to circuits, rather they are compiled to `Aztec Bytecode`.

 This bytecode is run by the sequencer in the `Aztec VM`, which is in turn proven by the [`Aztec VM circuit`](../../../../learn/concepts/hybrid_state/public_vm.md).
 The mental model for public execution carries many of the same idea as are carried by Ethereum.
 Programs are compiled into a series of opcodes (known as bytecode).
 This bytecode is then executed.
 The extra step for the Aztec VM is that each opcode is then proven for correctness.